 Postpartum depression presents different signs and symptoms that may change throughout the course of the disorder.
-Because the symptoms of are numerous and broad, it can be difficult at first to achieve a diagnosis.
+Because the symptoms are numerous and broad, it can be difficult at first to achieve a diagnosis.

 There is no single diagnostic tool or test that physicians use to reach a postpartum depression diagnosis or a diagnosis of any other type of postpartum mood disorder.

 Instead, doctors will diagnose a mother with PPD by:

 - Interviewing their patient